phoswald/sample-spark/README.md

 - Static web content
 - Dynamic web content using Thymeleaf
 - REST endpoints using Gson and Xstream
-- H2 database using JPA and Hibernate
+- H2 database using JOOQ

 ## Run Standalone